emerald/old-emerald/.gitc/README.md

 Make sure that the repository is _clean_: No non-staged or untracked files.

-Run
+Execute the following to get into a busybox shell, which will also record your commands, and commit them to Git when done:

 ```
 $ PATH="$(pwd)/.gitc/bin:$PATH" gitc-record.sh
 ```

-to get a busybox shell which will also record your commands, and commit them to get when done.
-You will get to modify the commit message before commit.
+You will get to modify the commit message before `gitc-record.sh` commits on your behalf.

 **NB!** The shell you get is a little rough, and things go bad if your commands fail.
 Press Ctrl+D when done.